Federal judge blocks subpoenas in investigation of Fed Chair Jerome Powell - PRESS AI WORLD

 side-post-image

-• A federal judge blocks DOJ subpoenas aimed at Fed Chair Jerome Powell.
+• A federal judge quashed subpoenas against Fed Chair Jerome Powell, deeming the investigation politically motivated.

-• U.S. Attorney Jeanine Pirro plans to appeal the decision.
+• U.S. Attorney Jeanine Pirro announced plans to appeal the judge's decision.

 SHARE THIS ARTICLE: